-Take time to admire the old architecture, sip chocolat chaud or a café au lait at a café, shop for Québec-made products to take home – and possibly give away as gifts to your friends.
+Take time to admire the old architecture, sip chocolat chaud or a café au lait at a cafe, shop for Quebec-made products to take home – and possibly give away as gifts to your friends.
 Embrace the crowds during the day as they add to the vibrant ambience of rue Petit-Champlain.
-In summer, the streets embrace their heritage during the New France Festival.
-In winter, during a blizzard or just after it has stopped, Petit-Champlain and Place Royale turn into a winter wonderland that cannot be missed.
+In summer, the streets embrace their heritage during the Nouvelle France (New France) Festival.
+In winter, during a blizzard or just after it has stopped, Petit-Champlain and Place-Royale turn into a winter wonderland that cannot be missed.

 On this page you will find suggestions on military, historic and religious sites; spots to Instagram (and make your friends green with envy).